Below are a couple of organisations that we continually refer to for guidance. They are considered to be the gold standard in accessibility.

-- Content design: planning, writing and managing content (Government Digital Service)
+- Content design: planning, writing and managing content (GDS)

-- Ampersands, date arranges and contractions: style guidance (Government Digital Service)
+- Ampersands, date arranges and contractions: style guidance (GDS)

-- Gunning Fog Index – Estimates the years of formal education a person needs to understand the text on the first reading.
+- Gunning Fog Index free writing tool which estimates the years of formal education a person needs to understand the text on the first reading.

 Publishing accessible content

-- Five golden rules for compliant alt text, blog post on AbilityNet.
+- Five golden rules for compliant alt text (AbilityNet)